 Unless you spent it all.

 So Ya Wanna Be a (gold) Farmer?

 Grinding, for the purposes of this page, refers to …

 - leveling with the help of lots of convenient mobs of the right level.
 Along with the grinding you will pick up items to sell to the vendors or the Auction House (AH.)
-Mists of Pandaria introduced a nice feature where you can slay a pile of mobs and loot them all with one click.
-Sweet.
+Make sure you set your settings to Auto Loot.
+(Options panel > Interface > Controls > Auto Loot.)

 - picking a nice spot and mashing mobs (for XP) until your brain melts.
 The standard recommendation is to stock up on Mountain Dew, Pizza, and tunes.
 Put your brain on the shelf and go for it.
 When you’re done your bags will be full of stuff that you can send to your bank alt for disposal.

 Farming is where you park in a certain area and farm particular mobs, or ore/herbs until your bags are full or your head falls off from the tedium.
 The mobs in the area might well be far below your level, but the looting is good.
 Farming only differs from grinding in that grinding is primarily for XP and farming is primarily for loot, but the terms are often interchangeable.

 For example, if you’re hacking away at the Basilisks in Terokkar Forest, and you are about their level, then you’re grinding, since you’re getting XP.
 If you’re much higher then you’re farming, since there’s no XP to be had.
 Why the Basilisks?
 They drop good skins, eyes (for rep,) meat (which cooks up into a food wanted by casters,) and the occasional item.

 Generally, unless you are going for skins and/or meat, humanoid mobs are the best to farm since they drop items, cloth, vendor junk, and cash.
 Skip the beasts.
 That said, some beasts are nice to farm, particularly for skins.